MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/preview.md

 Learn about new features in the Microsoft Defender ATP preview release and be among the first to try upcoming features by turning on the preview experience.

-For more information on capabilities that are generally available or in preview, see [What's new in Microsoft Defender ATP](whats-new-in-microsoft-defender-atp.md).
+For more information on new capabilities that are generally available, see [What's new in Microsoft Defender ATP](whats-new-in-microsoft-defender-atp.md).

 ## Turn on preview features
 You'll have access to upcoming features which you can provide feedback on to help improve the overall experience before features are generally available.